hilbix/mc/README.md

 > A: Nope.
 But you can.  `cd contrib; git submodule add URL-of-your-plugin-builder pluginname; cd pluginname; vim Makefile`.
 See `plugins` for example.

 - Q: License?
 > A: Are you kidding?
 This?
-Free, what else?
+Free, what else!
 Parts of the software linked here is Open Source with different licenses, of course.

 - Q: Author?
 > A: Not important.
 This only assembles many things done by others.
 Read the source for more information.